nocalhost/nocalhost.github.io/docs/getting-started.md

 ## Step 2: Initialize the cluster and setup Nocalhost Server

 - Option 1: Kubernetes provided by the Cloud platform, such as Tencent [TKE](https://cloud.tencent.com/product/tke){:target="_blank"}

+> For TKE clusters, configure open external network access: 0.0.0.0/0 or cluster egress IP to achieve access to the Kubernetes api-server internal and external.

 Initialize at terminal:

 ```